 Research

-At MAVENs, we harness first-principles modeling, Monte Carlo simulations, and machine learning to unlock the properties of materials for next-generation technologies in energy, magnetism, and quantum applications.
+At MAVENs, we harness first-principles modelling, Monte Carlo simulations, and machine learning to predict material properties from electronic structure, advancing the design of next-generation materials for energy, magnetism, and quantum applications.

 Our Research Philosophy